Everything You Need to Know

 Helps candidates become licensed Electricians

-Since NECA (with IBEW) is administering the test, the candidates that do pass will receive a license to work as a lineman, electrician, or telecommunication technician.
+Since the Electrical Training Alliance is administering the test, the candidates that do pass will receive the option to start an IBEW/NECA apprenticeship, which eventually leads to getting a license to work as a lineman, electrician, or telecommunication technician.

 Although there will be different times allotted for the different sections, candidates have approximately two and a half hours to complete the entire test.